stefaniuk/release-template/README.md

 # 🚀 Release Template

-This repository demonstrates how to make modern, safe, and automated release easy to understand and adopt.
+This repository demonstrates how to make modern, safe, and automated releases easy to understand and adopt.
 It shows how any team can go from a manual, error-prone "version bump and tag" workflow to a fully automated release pipeline that handles versioning, tagging, changelogs, container publishing, and signing - all in a transparent and auditable way.

 The aim is to help engineering teams: